-During the quarter ended June 30, 2018, all of the Company's efforts continued to be on its 100% owned lxtaca gold/silver project in Puebla State, Mexico, where it is aiming to complete a feasibility study ("FS") during this year, building on its positive pre-feasibility study completed in 2017.
+During the quarter ended September 30, 2018, all of the Company's efforts continued to be on its 100% owned Ixtaca gold/silver project in Puebla State, Mexico, where it is aiming to complete a feasibility study ("FS") during this year, building on its positive pre-feasibility study completed in 2017.

-The FS study is being led by a team of independent engineers including SRK Consulting (U.S.), Inc. ("SRK") and Moose Mountain Technical Services ("MMTS").
+The FS study is being led by a team of independent engineers including SRK Consulting (U.S.), Inc. ("SRK") and Moose Mountain Technical Services ("MMTS"), with oversight by the Company.

-Various programs recently concluded or currently underway include:
+Programs recently concluded or currently underway include:

-- a resource model update to include new drill hole data; - metallurgical test work to: - o demonstrate repeatability of metallurgical performance; - o test opportunities to further improve metallurgical performance; - ore sorting testwork as reported in a new release dated July 16, 2018.
-Ore sorting shows good potential to improve mill performance.
-Further tests are underway; - process and Infrastructure FS engineering design; - mine planning and production optimization studies; - preparations for moving the Rock Creek processing plant to the Ixtaca site; - construction and commissioning project management planning; - · geotechnical site investigation work; and - water management studies.
+- a resource model update to include new drill hole data; - metallurgical test work to: - o demonstrate repeatability of metallurgical performance; - o test opportunities to further improve metallurgical performance; - ore sorting testwork as reported in a news release dated July 16, 2018; - process and infrastructure FS engineering design; - mine planning and production optimization studies; - preparations for moving the Rock Creek processing plant to the Ixtaca site; - construction and commissioning project management planning; - geotechnical site investigation work; and - water management studies.